-Check out our video library for short (1–3 minute) documentary videos that showcase the incredible science and technology available at PCIGR.
+Check out our video library for short (1–3 minute) documentaries that showcase the incredible science and technology available at PCIGR.

-PCIGR recently partnered with STEM Fellowship, a federal non-profit organization, to launch an internship program for high school students.
-The pilot program (March 2016) was extremely successful, with the facility hosting six interns selected from a pool of >45 applicants.
+PCIGR partners with the Vancouver School Board and STEM Fellowship, a federal non-profit organization, to offer research internships for high school students.
+The pilot program in March 2016 was extremely successful, with the facility hosting six interns selected from a competitive pool of >45 applicants.
 The 2017 program grew in popularity—this time over 60 applications were received and PCIGR hosted 10 students from secondary schools across Vancouver.